Ndanu-eng/BANK-CHURN-PREDICTION/README.md

 ## HOW TO WORK ON YOUR OWN NOTEBOOK.

-Before this rename your notebook to what you are working on i.e edaanalysis.ipynb,Datacleaning.ipynb<b> don't leave it to untitled.ipynb</b>
+Before this rename your notebook to what you are working on i.e Data_Preprocessing.ipynb edaanalysis.ipynb<b> don't leave it to untitled.ipynb</b>

 Work on your notebook according to the task in the milestones.